TBD is a new benchmark suite for DNN training that currently covers six major application domains and eight different state-of-the-art models.

 photographs that look at least superficially authentic to human

-While GANs are powerful generative models, training a GAN
+While GANs are powerful generative models, GAN training

 suffers from instability.
 The WGAN is a milestone as it makes